GluuFederation/docs-clustermgr-prod/docs/source/installation/index.md

 When Cluster Manager is run for the first time, it will prompt for creation of an admin username and password.
 This creates an authentication config file at `$HOME/.clustermgr/auth.ini`.

-### Install oxd (optional)

-We recommend using the [oxd client software](../authentication/index.md) to leverage your Gluu Server(s) for authentication to Cluster Manager.
-After oxd has been installed and configured, default authentication can be disabled by removing the authentication config file [specified above](#create-credentials).

 ### Create New User

 We recommend creating an additional "cluster" user, other than the one used to install and configure Cluster Manager.

-This is a basic security precaution, due to the fact that the user SSHing into this server has unfettered access to every server connected to cluster manager.
+This is a basic security precaution, due to the fact that the user SSHing into this server has unfettered access to every server connected to Cluster Manager.
 By using a separate user, which will still be able to connect to localhost:5000, an administrator can give an operator limited access to a server, while still being able to take full control of Cluster Manager.

 ```
 ssh -L 5000:localhost:5000 cluster@<server>